Character Talk: The Foil and The Stock

 Short stories: Do’s and don’ts

-We’ve spoken at great length about the differences between editing and proofreading, the different types of editing itself as well as the importance of it all.
-Now to tackle yet another difference, let us take a look at why editing non-fiction is very different from…
+We’ve spoken at great length about the different types of editing, the differences between editing and proofreading, as well as the importance of both.
+Now to tackle yet another difference, let us take a look at why editing non-fiction is very different from editing a work…

 Errors of Terror – The Top 10 Peeves of an Editor